 At SCVi, project-based learning is at the core of what we do.
-This revolutionary model helps students learn the valuable collaboration, academic and problem solving skills our global economy will demand from them.
-Through the PBL method, learners tackle deeply engaging projects about real-world issues that require critical thought, inquiry, and synthesis and culminate in regular Presentations of Learning (POLs) to their peers, facilitators, community members and parents.
+This revolutionary model helps students (learners) gain the valuable collaborative, academic and problem-solving skills our global economy will demand from them.
+Through the PBL method, learners tackle deeply engaging projects about real-world issues that require critical thought, inquiry, and synthesis.
+These projects culminate in regular Presentations of Learning (POLs) to their peers, facilitators, community members and parents.

 PBL provides opportunities for students to use technology.
 Students are familiar with and enjoy using a variety of tech tools that are a perfect fit with PBL.
-With technology, teachers and students can not only find resources and information and create products, but also collaborate more effectively, and connect with experts, partners, and audiences around the world.
+With technology, teachers and students can find resources and information, create products, collaborate effectively, and connect with experts, partners, and audiences around the world.

 PBL makes teaching more enjoyable and rewarding.
-Projects allow teachers to work more closely with active, engaged students doing high-quality, meaningful work, and in many cases to rediscover the joy of learning alongside their students.
+Projects allow teachers to work closely with active, engaged students doing high-quality, meaningful work and, in many cases, to rediscover the joy of learning alongside their students.

 PBL connects students and schools with communities and the real world.
 Projects provide students with empowering opportunities to make a difference, by solving real problems and addressing real issues.
-Students learn how to interact with adults and organizations, are exposed to workplaces and adult jobs, and can develop career interests.
+Students learn how to interact with adults and organizations, are exposed to workplaces, and develop career interests.
 Parents and community members can be involved in projects.